m-pluta/svp/report/report.typ

 A big worry of this assignment were floating point inaccuracies, hence I initially chose C's built-in `double`.

-Arbitrarily, I set an accuracy threshold, $T$ where
+Arbitrarily, I set an accuracy threshold, $T$, where

 $ T=5 dot 10^(-5) $